lowang-bh/lowang-bh/README.md

 ### Hi Friends 👋

 - 👋 Hi, I’m @lowang-bh
-- 🔭 I graduated with a Master's degree in Mathematics from BeiHang University in 2014.
+- 🔭 I graduated with a Master's degree in Mathematics from BUAA.
 - 😄 I began my career as a software engineer in Huawei.
 - 🤔 I started to learn kubernetes since 2018, and then continue working on PASS development
 - 🌱 I’m currently focus on workloads scheduling in multi-clusters ...